SergeyTeplyakov/ErrorProne.NET/ReadMe.md

 class Rectangle : Shape { }
 ```

 ErrorProne.NET recognizes that default section of the switch statement throws `InvalidOperationException` that could be a marker that all the cases are checked by the switch.
-If this is not the case warning would be emmitted that some cases were potentially missed.
+If this is not the case warning would be emitted that some cases were potentially missed.

 ## Exception handling rules
 ErrorProne.NET has few rules that enforces exception handling best practices.